-- Antonio Cristino, aged 42, who emigrated to the United States from Montecelio, in 1905
+- Antonio Cristino, aged 42, who immigrated to the United States from Montecelio, in 1905

-- Francesca Cristino, aged 37, who emigrated to the United States from Montacalvo Tzpino, Italy, in 1906
+- Francesca Cristino, aged 37, who immigrated to the United States from Montacalvo Tzpino, Italy, in 1906

 - Filippo Cristino, aged 17, who landed in America from Coreno Ausonia, Italy, in 1909